 Bob was awarded a Joint Commanders Commendation in 2009, and was decorated with a Military MBE in the 2016 Operational Awards and Honours List, receiving it from Her Majesty the Queen in early 2017.
 Bob has also supported the development of UK military thinking in unconventional warfare.

 Bob's Commissioning as a Captain at Sandhurst in early 2017

 Bob has been a research associate at the Changing Character of War Programme at the University of Oxford.
 His academic writing is available online.
 He is an occasional blogger on Russian / Ukrainian issues, hybrid war, unconventional and new forms of war.
 He has contributed to the King’s College War Studies blog, Oxford Politics Department blog, The Washington Post’s social sciences blog and the Journal of the Royal United Services Institute.
 Bob’s most recent peer reviewed article attempts to provide a comprehensive definition for contemporary Russian warfare.

 With extensive family connections on the Isle of Wight, Bob has been spent much time here since his childhood.
 He moved to the Island in 2011.

-Since 2013, he has served as an Isle of Wight councillor.
+Between 2013 and 2017, he served as an Isle of Wight councillor.
 His achievements in this role include successfully campaigning against over-development in his ward and elsewhere on the Island, and working with civic groups and charities to defend public services in West Wight.